rhythm-sharma/login-GOLANG/readme.md

-## Creating Simple Login API using Go and Mongodb
+##  Login micro service using Go and Mongodb

 There are following end points :
 1. /register POST ( New user registration)